9845 Mouse Project

 INTEGER Event,Lbutton,RButton,Xpos,Ypos

-ILOAD "MSDRVA" !
+ILOAD "MSDRV" !
 Load mouse driver assembly module

 Sc=10 !
 Select code for serial interface